Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 89 dive operators and dive at 45 locations that Portugal has to offer.
+Discover Portugal, connect with 89 dive operators and dive at 45 locations.

 Portugal’s stunning coastline stretches for hundreds of kilometers along the Atlantic Ocean, offering scuba divers a variety of underwater experiences.
 Known for its picturesque beaches, mild climate, and rich maritime history, this southwestern European gem provides a mix of shore dives, boat dives, and exciting underwater landscapes.
 Whether you’re seeking vibrant marine life or unique rock formations, Portugal’s dive sites cater to both novice and advanced divers.